-He wrote the libretto of I Musicanti di Brema and has also directed this opera at Teatro dal Verme in Milan.
-He then directed the last work of Sylvano Bussotti, Silvano Sylvano, for The Accademia di Santa in Rome, Il Turco in Italia in Vicenza and Il Barbiere di Siviglia and Alice nel paese delle meraviglie in Palermo.
+He write I Musicanti di Brema’s libretto and also stages it at Teatro dal Verme in Milan, then he stages Sylvano Bussotti’s last work, Silvano Sylvano, for The Accademia di Santa Cecilia in Rome, Il Turco in Italia in Vicenza, Il Barbiere di Siviglia and Alice nel paese delle meraviglie in Palermo.

-In 2009, the show Bianco Rosso e Verdi, produced by Teatro Massimo in Palermo, won the Abbiati Prize for Best initiative of the year.
-From many years he is author for Reggio Emilia’s Opera Off an experimental opera Festival.
-In this festival there are performances, lessons, conferences and special television projects, including Le ragazze della via Gluck (from Orfeo ed Euridice and the saga of Ifigenia), Il Mare (from Simon Boccanegra), Viva Verdi (from Nabucco to Ernani and Don Carlo), Shakespeare vs. Verdi (from Macbeth, Otello and Falstaff), da Verdi a Mina (from La Traviata and Il Trovatore).
+Since many years he’s author for Reggio Emilia’s Opera Off, an experimental opera Festival with performances, lessons, conferences and special television projects, including Le ragazze della via Gluck (from Orfeo ed Euridice and the saga of Ifigenia), Il Mare (from Simon Boccanegra), Viva Verdi (from Nabucco to Ernani and Don Carlo), Shakespeare vs. Verdi (from Macbeth, Otello and Falstaff), Da Verdi a Mina (from La Traviata and Il Trovatore).

-He directed La Bohème at La Fenice in Venice, staged again in April 2012 and February 2013.
-He will be back in Venice with a new production of Otello, then tour in Japan in July 2013: he will also stage Otello in the Courtyard of the Doge's Palace in Venice.
+He stages also Gounod's Roméo et Juliette in Verona, with a great success of public and critic, then La Bohème at La Fenice in Venice and again in April 2012 and February 2013.
+He will be back in Venice with a new production of Otello, then on tour in Japan in July 2013; he will also stage Otello in the Courtyard of the Doge's Palace in Venice.

-His recent engagements include Sogno di una notte di mezza estate with the Philharmonic Orchestra of Teatro alla Scala in collaboration with the Teatro Elfo Puccini and Claudio Ambrosini's Il Killer di parole based on a novel of Daniel Pennac, staged also at Opéra Nationale de Lorraine in Nancy.
+His recent engagements are Sogno di una notte di mezza estate with the Philharmonic Orchestra of Teatro alla Scala with Teatro Elfo Puccini; Claudio Ambrosini's Il Killer di parole based on a novel of Daniel Pennac, staged also at Opéra Nationale de Lorraine in Nancy.